techacharya/Cources/linux/theory/core-concept/detect-hardware.md

 The output of **` lsblk `** command arragned with various fields which is listed below: <br>
 **NAME**<br>
-The first field is NAME, which shows the device name.
+The first field is NAME, which shows the device name. <br>
 **MAJ:MIN** <br>
-This field respectively, indicates the major and minor device numbers.
+This field respectively, indicates the major and minor device numbers. <br>
 **RM** <br>
 This displays boolean values for removable and non-removable devices.
   - 1  ---> Removal Device
   - 0  ---> Non-removal Device

 **SIZE** <br>
-This field displays the device size in a readable format, i.e., in K, M, G, T, etc.
+This field displays the device size in a readable format, i.e., in K, M, G, T, etc. <br>
 **RO** <br>
 This field shows the read-only status of a device.
   - 1  ---> Read-only Device
   - 0  ---> No read-only Device

 **TYPE** <br>
-This field shows the type of devices, such as disk, loopback device, partition, or LVM device.
+This field shows the type of devices, such as disk, loopback device, partition, or LVM device. <br>
 **MOUNTPOINT** <br>
 This displays the mount point on which the device is mounted.